 Election:

 A Nominating Committee of not more than five (5) individuals chosen from the membership will be appointed by the President no later than January of each year.
 This committee shall be responsible for preparing a slate of proposed candidates for all open positions on the Board of Directors for the upcoming year (May through April).

+The Nominating Committee will also seek nominations from membership via the Society newsletter no later than January of each year.

-The nominating committee’s proposed slate will be presented to the membership at the March meeting, at which time additional nominations may be made from the floor by individual members.
+The nominating committee’s proposed slate (informed by nominations from the membership, but not bound by them) will be presented to the membership at the March meeting.

 All nominations shall be considered by the standing Board of Directors, who will vote to approve a final slate at the April Board meeting.